 Topkapi Palace Museum was built after the conquest of Istanbul as a sign of a new empire and symbol of the power of the Ottoman.
 Expansion of the building kept going for centuries according to the needs of the Sultan and palace community.
 Serving as the administrative government house and residence of Sultan family.

-Containing various pavilions, rooms, gardens, and courtyards it’s around 600,000 m’ and named as New Palace previously, then as Topkapi meaning ‘Cannon Gate’ however most known part of palace is Harem which was inhabited by female members of Sultan family.
-Sacred Relics are the most important part of palace for Muslim visitors for pilgrimage purposes.
+Containing various pavilions, rooms, gardens, and courtyards it’s around 600,000 m’ and named as New Palace previously, then as Topkapi meaning ‘Cannon Gate’ however most known part of the palace is Harem which was inhabited by female members of Sultan family.
+Sacred Relics are the most important part of the palace for Muslim visitors for pilgrimage purposes.
 Please remember that it’s closed to visit on Tuesdays.

 The architect family of Balyan was responsible for the construction of the modern palace.
-It’s believed that 35 tonnes of gold was spent for the construction (equal to 1,5 billion USD today).
-After collapse of Ottoman empire palace was listed as a heritage of new Turkish Republic and served as presidential residence.
-Ataturk spent his last days and died in this palace on November 10, 1938 so every year this day is extremely crowded to visit palace.
+It’s believed that 35 tonnes of gold were spent on the construction (equal to 1,5 billion USD today).
+After the collapse of the Ottoman empire palace was listed as a heritage of the new Turkish Republic and served as a presidential residence.
+Ataturk spent his last days and died in this palace on November 10, 1938, so every year this day is extremely crowded to visit the palace.
 Please remember that it’s closed to visit on Mondays.